FAQs

 Is mediation better than using solicitors?

-Mediation is quicker; work takes place at a pace that suits you and your family circumstances.
+Mediation is flexible; we work at a pace that suits you and your family circumstances.

 Mediation is more interactive; work is done in sessions together not letters passing to and fro.
-This helps make it quicker too, with the added benefit of improving communication and building for the future.
+This helps communication in the future.

-Mediation really works.
-If people are willing to be honest in their communications and solution-focused in their approach, mediation is usually better than using solicitors and certainly better than going to court.
+Mediation really works; if people are willing to be honest in their communications and solution-focused in their approach, mediation usually helps you reach an agreed solution.

 Can I still use mediation if my partner doesn’t want to?

-One of the principles of mediation is that it is voluntary.
+One of the core principles of mediation is that it is voluntary.
 You may have heard it said that you have to go to mediation before you can go to court.
-That is partly true, in that you need to at least explore mediation as an option by attending a MIAM (Mediation Information and Assessment Meeting) meeting to see what mediation is about.
+That is partly true; unless specific exemptions apply, you need to attend a MIAM (Mediation Information and Assessment Meeting) meeting to explore mediation or other NCDR options.

-If your partner refuses to attend mediation, they can’t be forced to do so and mediation will not progress.
-However, this happens infrequently.
+If your partner/ex-partner refuses to attend a MIAM or mediation, they can’t be forced to do so.
+However, this unwillingness/non-attendance happens infrequently.
 Most people want to at least attend the introductory MIAM session to find out more and, once they have, they are convinced enough of its benefits to give mediation a try.
 So even if your ex initially says they won’t mediate, it is usually still worth you starting this process and learning more about your choices in the MIAM meeting.
+Additionally, since April 2024, the exemptions to attending a MIAM are much more limited.
+Also, the family court requires each person involved in proceedings to file a Statement of position on NCDR explaining why they are in court, not in NCDR.

 Is mediation safe if my partner is abusive?